DawnLIU35/DawnLIU35.github.io/_pages/about.md

 ● To Do: Unlearnable Examples for Generative Model.

 ● 08/2022~present: Data Imbalance in Self-Supervised Federated Learning.
+Targeting **ICML 2023** as the first author.

 ● 04/2022~09/2022: Tackling Continual Domain Shift with Simultaneous Domain Generalization and Adaptation.
 A paper is under review at **ICLR 2023**.